naegelyd/recordtype/README.txt

 -----------------

-Fields can be specified as in namedtuple: as either a string specifing the field names, or as a list of field names.
+Fields can be specified as in namedtuple: as either a string specifing the field names, or as a iterable of field names.
 These two uses are equivalent::

     Point = recordtype('Point', 'x y')